Code-Institute-Submissions/gameshow-m1/README.md

-Is the site consistent? |	Correct styling and font is applied throughout the site Is the site predictable? |	All pages of the site follow the same structure for responsive design Is the site appropriately visible? |	Correct styling colours to be applied between background and foreground How does the user know their game recommendations have been sent? |	On the form, the submit changes to “Submitted” along with a “Thank you, Happy Gaming!”
-User error – what if it happens? |	Providing information to the user if this happens, and how to safely navigate back to the home page
+Is the site consistent? |	Correct styling and font is applied throughout the site Is the site predictable? |	All pages of the site follow the same structure for responsive design Is the site appropriately visible? |	Correct styling colours to be applied between background and foreground How does the user know their game recommendations have been sent? |	On the form, the submit colour changes to orange User error – what if it happens? |	Providing information to the user if this happens, and how to safely navigate back to the home page
 Information architecture |	Using the tree structure with no more than 3 clicks for the user to reach a destination